-This meant that budgets were allocated specifically for SEO (for content primarily), engineers and designers were assigned to help with SEO tasks (both front end and back end technically), the analytics and business teams understood the purpose and helped to measure the return on efforts, and sales understood that they were the front line of communication with clients and could help move the needle in that direction as well.
+This meant that budgets were allocated specifically for SEO (for content primarily), engineers and designers were assigned to help with SEO tasks (both front end and back end technically), the analytics and business teams understood the purpose and helped to measure the return on efforts, and sales understood that they were the front line of communication with clients.
+A well-oiled machine.

-This means educational time around SEO for the company, consistent messaging about SEO’s importance in all-company meetings, and consistent reporting on progress made.
+This means the educational time around SEO for the company, consistent messaging about SEO’s importance in all-company meetings, and consistent reporting on the progress made.

 Break down the silos and you’ll be more effective than building a few more links or writing some more content.